top of page

 3. AFV (if you didn't grow up in the 80's like me, this stands for America's Funniest Videos) - this one is for the kids.
 Mine are currently watching this old school program, which is basically the television version of Fail Army on YouTube.

-Now that we've got our mental health covered, let's move on to the weekly trail...
+Now that we've covered our mental health, let's move on to the weekly trail...

-For trail #2...If you are up for a fun trail that's a bit farther away, check out Pondicherry Park in Bridgeton.
-I recently visited this park while my son was snowboarding at Shawnee Peak.
+I recently visited Pondicherry Park while my son was snowboarding at Shawnee Peak.
 I knew these trails included a woodland obstacle course for kids, which I've been researching in hopes of building one for KMP Camp.
 The course was covered in snow, but I can imagine it's pretty great in the warmer months.
-I did take a bunch of pictures - use your imagination!
+Here are some pictures - use your imagination!

-This 66 acre park is located in the center of downtown Bridgeton.
-It offers 2.3 miles of beautiful trails that follow the Stevens and Willet Brooks, through forests and pastures.
-There are two bridges to see, one an impressive 60 foot covered bridge, located on the Willet Brook Trail.
+This 66-acre park is located in the center of downtown Bridgeton.
+It offers 2.3 miles of beautiful trails that follow the Stevens and Willet Brooks through forests and pastures.
+There are two bridges here, including an impressive 60-foot covered bridge.
+You can find it on the Willet Brook Trail.

-I parked at the small lot near the Maine Lakes Science Center, off of Willett Road.
-The obstacle course is located to the left of the main gate, via the Pinehaven Trail.
+Park at the small lot near the Maine Lakes Science Center, off of Willett Road.
+The obstacle course is located to the left of the main gate via the Pinehaven Trail.

-Dogs are allowed on a designated loop named the "Pet Loop".
-It's the white trail in the map above.
+Dogs are allowed on a designated loop named the "Pet Loop", marked by white blazes.
 I never actually found this trail, but maybe you will.
 My navigational skills are not the best.
 I'm pretty positive that yours are better.

 In closing, do what you can to try and enjoy this different kind of February "break".
 If all you can do is watch some comedy in your pj's, I wouldn't blame you one bit.
 Still, adding any outdoor adventure to you day will surely make it a better one.
 I will leave you with the saying my husband and I have used over and over lately, "low expectation = high success rate".
-Maybe it's not the best approach, but at least we get a good laugh whenever we say it.
+Maybe it's not the best approach, but it never fails.

 bottom of page